orhun-kolgeli/Capstone/README.md

 * Animations
 * Developers can receive a notification when a nonprofit invites them
 * Nonprofits can receive a notification when a developer sends an application
-* Developers can showcase their prior projects on their profile
+* Developers can showcase their GitHub projects on their profile

 ### 2. Screen Archetypes